haifenghuang/magpie/README.md

 You could use `class @annotationName {}` to declare an annotation class.
-Monkey also include some builtin annotations:
+Magpie also include some builtin annotations:

 * @Override annotation(just like java's @Override).
 * @NotNull